logo

 by Gayle Mitchell

-Jokers Wild Video Poker is another popular wild card game that adds to the excitement of the game experience, a lesson at Learn to Play Video Poker program.
+Jokers Wild Video Poker is another popular wild card game that adds to the excitement of video poker.

 The majority of your hands will look similar to a Jacks or Better game; however, don’t fall into the trap of using the same Jacks or Better strategy play.